ZJLiu001/starter-hugo-academic/content/project/example2/index.md

 ---
-title: Controller Design for Autonomous Airships
+title: Controller Design for Trans-medium Aircraft with Strongly Constrained Actuators
-summary: Design a controllers to improve the control performance of a kind of airship  in strong winds.
+summary:  Design a attitude control system to satisfy the safety of the fuselage of a trans-medium aircraft
 tags:
   - Automatic Control
 date: '2016-04-27T00:00:00Z'